Cushy or Colorful, Metal or Swivel, the Best Kids’ Desk Chairs Are Top of the Class

 - Does not provide lower-back support for longer hours of sitting

-We’re suckers for the clean lines and color options of Dutch design purveyor Ferm Living and its Little Architect line of furniture, which includes a table, desk, bench, and chair.
+We’re suckers for the clean lines and color options of Dutch purveyor Ferm Living and its Little Architect line of furniture, which includes a table, desk, bench, and chair.
 The collection has been designed so that the pieces (and colors) can be mixed and matched, thanks to their consistent proportions and palette.
-This chair is available in eight colorways: bordeaux red, dark green, dark blue, rose pink, medium gray, taupe cashmere, and poppy red.
+This chair is available in eight hues: bordeaux red, dark green, dark blue, rose pink, medium gray, taupe cashmere, and poppy red.
 It has a bar back and no arms, making it easy to slide in and out under the matching desk or table.

 What we like: